No. 5: Finding work in tech

 Loss

-It’s been a very lonely experience.
+It’s been a lonely road.

-Maybe we’re all very tired.
+Maybe we’re all just really tired.

 What a year it’s been.